 The RobustProducer constructor also accepts an auth argument for specifying the credentials with which it should connect, and will pass through any extra keyword arguments to io.Stream.open.

 For more advanced uses, RobustProducer can also be used directly without being treated as a context manager:

 '''

 from hop.robust_publisher import RobustProducer

 '''

 '''

 publisher = RobustProducer("kafka://hostname:port/topic")

 publisher.start()

+#. . .

+publisher.write(some_message)

+#. . .

+publisher.stop()

 '''